 Degree Options

-The MSU Department of Music offers two degrees: Bachelor of Music Education (through the College of Education) and Bachelor of Arts in Music (through the College of Arts and Sciences).
+The MSU Department of Music offers three undergraduate degrees: Bachelor of Music Education and Bachelor of Music in Performance (through the College of Education) and Bachelor of Arts in Music (through the College of Arts and Sciences).
 Some MSU students elect to pursue double majors (e.g., music and math) or select two performance areas (e.g., piano and voice) within a music major.
 [Please note that only one concentration will appear in your degree.
 The other concentration will be listed in your transcript.]

 Auditions